ooaklee/ghatd/docs/getting-started/billing-manager/README.md

 ### 2. Process Webhook

-You'll be able to use the high-level methods on the `billingmanager` to process incoming webhooks.
+You can use the high-level methods on the `billingmanager` to process incoming webhooks.

 ```go
 // 6.
 Process a webhook from a payment provider